JimberSoftware/docs/company/customers/customers.md

 # Customers
 > [!WARNING]
 > This *`Customers`* section is exclusively available for **partners**.
-If you are an end customer, you will be directly redirected to the Network Isolation configuration of your company.
+If you are an end customer, you will be directly redirected to the *`Jimber SASE Platform`* configuration of your company.

 In our platform, a **customer** refers to a company intending to use `Jimber SASE Platform`.
 Integrators have the capability to manage these customers, ensuring seamless operations and service delivery.

-For clarity, consider a scenario where a company named *`Astral Voyage`* wants to use Network Isolation.
+For clarity, consider a scenario where a company named *`Astral Voyage`* wants to use `Jimber SASE Platform`.
 You must first create *`Astral Voyage`* as a customer on the platform before any further configurations or service provisions can occur.

 ## Create Customer